csorbakristof/pagestest/docs/students/technical.md

 menu: Technical
 ---

-(This page is meant for hungarian students, that is why it is in Hungarian.)

 ## Technikai bemutató videók

 Elsősorban új csapattagok számára, a megtekintés javasolt sorrendjében.

   * ![]({{ site.baseurl }}/assets/video.png){: .vertical-center-image } [cv4s UI oldalról (MinimalViewer)](https://youtu.be/NsGZhOOPI3w)